+Effective Monday, May 4, 2020 we will be reopening our office 5 days a week.
 If you have an upcoming appointment and you are suffering from a fever, cough, sore throat, or shortness of breath, please contact our office to reschedule your appointment.
-Effective Tuesday, March 24, 2020 we will be offering telemedicine appointments to our patients.
+We will continue to offer telemedicine appointments to our patients as well as in person appointments.
+For all in-person visits we strongly encourage our patients to wear a face covering and to not bring additional visitors to appointments.
 We also strongly encourage you to sign up for our patient portal (gsiohio.mygportal.com), as we will be able to address minor needs through the portal.

 Our objective is keeping our patients and employees safe.
-With that in mind, we have taken several steps to ensure your safety here at GSI.
+With that in mind, we continue to take several steps to ensure your safety here at GSI.

 • We are asking patients that have fever and/or flu like symptoms to reschedule non urgent appointments